frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 ### Setting up GitHub CLI  (Mac and Win)

   3. Now We'll connect to GitHub:
-     1. run the following command in your Terminal:
+     1. run the following command in your Terminal (Mac) or PowerShell (Win):
      ```
      gh auth login
      ```